-‘Wildlife and Habitats’ policy outcomes (WH003) and ‘Food and Agriculture’ policy aims (FA101)
+'Wildlife and Habitats' policy outcomes (WH003) and 'Food and Agriculture' policy aims (FA101)

-healthy food and other resources for local need
+healthy and nutritious food and other resources for local need

 resilient communities and sustainable livelihoods

 Policies

 LD300 Land Ownership and Stewardship

 LD301 All land in the UK may only be held by individuals, companies or other organisations that pay full tax on their UK earnings (see EC796 and EC797).
 The Land Registry will define and provide the record of who holds the land title and is responsible for stewarding it, which in law would be permanent tenure.
 There will be compulsory registration of all land (see LP517) within a statutory time limit, which will include name and address of the ultimate beneficial owners of the land.